linkerd/gsoc/rfc/2020/arm-support/aliariff.md

 ### Strategy 2: Docker Buildx
 Using the latest experimental feature of docker buildx will make things easier, but as the nature of experimental features it may have problem in the future, and the DSL might also change.
 Another disadvantage is when performing multiple architecture build the resulting image is push automatically to registry, so it is not loaded on the local registry (`docker images`), it is not supported currently ([ref](https://github.com/docker/buildx/blob/master/README.md#docker)).
+Also the Github Actions Runner may not supporting the docker experimental features.

 There are 3 strategies that we can do to build the image using Buildx: